DevScope/Kubernetes202-Workshop/Hands-On-Lab/GitOps intro/README.md

     ![Media1](./media/1.png)

 2. In the side navigation menu, search for Infrastructure > Kubernetes clusters.
-Click in "Add a Kubernetes cluster with Azure Arc"
+Click in `Add a Kubernetes cluster with Azure Arc`

     ![Media2](./media/2.png)